geoserver/geoserver/doc/en/user/source/filter/function_reference.rst

      -  Same as ``round``, but returns a Long
    * - round
      - ``x``:Double
-     -  Returns the closest Integer to the argument.
+     -  Returns the closest Integer to ``x``.
 The result is rounded to an integer by adding 1/2, taking the floor of the result, and casting the result to type Integer.
 In other words, the result is equal to the value of the expression ``(int)floor(a + 0.5)``
    * - roundDouble
      - ``x``:Double
-     - Returns the closest Long to the argument
+     - Returns the closest Long to ``x``
    * - tan
      - ``angle``:Double
      - Returns the trigonometric tangent of ``angle``